-Taking Center Stage-Act II (TCSII) California Department of Education (2008) is an innovative project dedicated to promoting excellence in middle grades education and is delivered through a dynamic Web portal.
+Taking Center Stage-Act II (TCSII) (PDF) California Department of Education (2008) is an innovative project dedicated to promoting excellence in middle grades education and is delivered through a dynamic Web portal.
 TCSII is based on the following recommendations addressed by related chapters:

-- Chapter Four: Relevance - Meet the needs of middle grade students by developing a rich set of courses and enrichment opportunities that engage students as lifelong learners by developing socially relevant cross-curricular understanding and opportunities for meaningful participation before, during, and after school.
+- Chapter Four: Relevance (PDF) - Meet the needs of middle grade students by developing a rich set of courses and enrichment opportunities that engage students as lifelong learners by developing socially relevant cross-curricular understanding and opportunities for meaningful participation before, during, and after school.

-- Chapter Five: Relationships - Foster close relationships for accountability and engagement among students and with adults who share extended time through grade-level, subject-area, or interdisciplinary small learning communities.
+- Chapter Five: Relationships (PDF) - Foster close relationships for accountability and engagement among students and with adults who share extended time through grade-level, subject-area, or interdisciplinary small learning communities.

-- Chapter Eight: Safety, Resilience, and Health - Create and sustain a fair, safe, and healthy school environment through a policy of positive discipline; civic and character education; safe and engaging facilities; access to adult mentors and counseling; and school and community health and social services.
+- Chapter Eight: Safety, Resilience, and Health (PDF) - Create and sustain a fair, safe, and healthy school environment through a policy of positive discipline; civic and character education; safe and engaging facilities; access to adult mentors and counseling; and school and community health and social services.

 Every Child Learning: Safe and Supportive Schools